 Then I looked at where to exchange foreign coins, including defunct ones such as francs

 I also found French francs, Italian lire, Swiss francs, Norwegian kroner, Icelandic kronor, US dollars, euros, English florin (two shillings), sixpences and Romanian lei.
 I've never been to Italy, Switzerland, Norway or Romania so these coins have been inherited from my family, or given to us in change instead of UK coinage.

-Given a lot of this currency was unusable, I wondered what could be done with it which sparked a memory of an MSE blog from 2017 asking people Do you still have leftover francs? – my answer was of course yes.
-So I checked, and Leftover currency, an online currency exchange service, is still operating (the other company mentioned in the blog isn't).
+Given a lot of this currency was unusable, I wondered what could be done with it which sparked a memory of an MSE blog from 2017 asking people "Do you still have leftover francs?" – my answer was of course yes.
+So I checked, and Leftover Currency, an online currency exchange service, is still operating (the other company mentioned in the blog isn't).
 Given its five-star Trustpilot rating, I went online and added all my coins to the basket to see what I could get.

-With the promise of £20.07 for them all, I taped them to a piece of cardboard and sent them, paying £3.39 for a signed-for Second-Class Large letter up to 500g (coins are heavy) service.
-Yes, it's annoying to have had to pay for postage as it means I actually only got £16.68 back but the coins are no longer in my house, and it's much better than nothing.
+With the promise of £20.07 for them all, I taped them to a piece of cardboard and sent them, paying £3.39 for a signed-for second-class large-letter up-to-500g service (coins are heavy).
+Yes, it's annoying to have to pay for postage as it means I actually only got £16.68 back but the coins are no longer in my house, and it's much better than nothing.

-Getting the best rates for defunct and/or foreign bank notes
+Getting the best rates for defunct and/or foreign banknotes